Introduction – Welcome!

 First, a little about your blogger…

 Growing up in Tennessee, if you mentioned auto racing, people thought you meant stock cars.
 Living in Tennessee today, that’s still the case.
 I will watch a NASCAR race occasionally, and have even attended a few.
 But NASCAR holds very little appeal to me.
-The cars at Indy have always been my passion, even as a little boy.
+The cars at Indianapolis have always been my passion, even as a little boy.
 I started going to the Indianapolis 500 in 1965 at the age of six.
 I was actually hooked the previous year, when my father took my brothers to the 1964 race but left me behind fearing I was too young.
 My mother had the radio on and that was my first introduction to Sid Collins, “The Greatest Spectacle In Racing” and IndyCar racing in general.

 I’ll get this out right now… For clarification purposes, I will tend to use the term IndyCar racing as a generic term whether it involves the IRL, CART, Champ Car, USAC or even AAA.
 I’ll expand on my theory in subsequent posts.

-I attended every race at Indy from 1965 through 1972 except for 1966, when my father took my grandfather and uncle instead.
+I attended every race at Indianapolis from 1965 through 1972 except for 1966, when my father took my grandfather and uncle instead.
 Every summer following the race, I would devour every tidbit of information I could from that year’s program while dreaming of next year.
 In the sixties, you were either a fan of A.J or Mario…it couldn’t be both.
-Throughout childhood and adulthood I’ve had different idols and favorites in IndyCar Racing, but if I had to pick my all-time favorite – it would be Anthony Joseph Foyt, Jr.
+Throughout childhood and adulthood I’ve had different idols and favorites in IndyCar racing, but if I had to pick my all-time favorite – it would be Anthony Joseph Foyt, Jr.

 My other heroes (in no particular order) are Roger Penske, Dan Gurney, Jim Hurtubise, the aforementioned Donald Davidson, Big Al & Uncle Bobby, Rick Mears, Paul Page, Wilbur Shaw, Parnelli Jones, Tony Kanaan, Robin Miller, Helio Castroneves, Curt Cavin, Tony Hulman, Dario Franchitti and Alan B. Shepard (the astronaut—see, it’s not ALL about racing).